luigimattino/art-event-api/README.md

   - `closingDate`: the date on which the event ends
   - `location`: the location of the event
   - `address`: the address of the event
+  - `location`: the location of the event
+  - `genres`: a list of genres related to the event

 To call this service, you would make a GET request to the endpoint http://localhost:5000/api/ongoing-events with the optional query parameter city.
 Here is an example using cURL: